haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

     bdone = "!f() { git checkout ${1-master} && git up && git bclean ${1-master}; }; f"
 ```

 I use this one all the time when I'm deep in the GitHub flow.
+And now, you too can be a GitHub flow master.

 ## The List